bigeasy/prolific/prolific.udp/README.md

-Prolific Sender TCP
+## Prolific UDP

-A TCP sender implementation for the Prolific logging framework.
+A UDP sender implementation for the Prolific logging framework.